lyndon025/playtested/src/content/article/2023-10-11-global-release-is-now-coming-soon--final-cbt-impressions---dmc-peak-of-combat.md

 ---
-title: "Global Release is now coming soon | Final CBT Impressions - DMC: Peak of Combat"
+author: lyndonguitar
+category: Review
-description: "When I previewed the game back a few months ago, I touted it as a game that stays true to its roots gameplay wise.
-Well, Devil May Cry: Peak of Combat continues to uphold the core hack-and-slash gameplay style that the series is renowned for."
+description: 'When I previewed the game back a few months ago, I touted it as a game that stays true to its roots gameplay wise.
+Well, Devil May Cry: Peak of Combat continues to uphold the core hack-and-slash gameplay style that the series is renowned for.'
+featured: false
 pubDate: 2023-10-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "devil-may-cry:-peak-of-combat"]
+tags:
-featured: false
+- taptap
+- devil-may-cry:-peak-of-combat
-thumb: ""
+thumb: ''
+title: 'Global Release is now coming soon | Final CBT Impressions - DMC: Peak of Combat'
 ---

 When I previewed the game back a few months ago, I touted it as a game that stays true to its roots gameplay wise.
 Well, Devil May Cry: Peak of Combat continues to uphold the core hack-and-slash gameplay style that the series is renowned for.